heyitschien/little-lemon/docs/design/features/chat-assistant/ai_chat_assistant_plan.md

 ### 2.2 Services

--   **`geminiService.js`** (Existing - to be extended):
+-   **`groqService.ts`** (Existing - to be extended):
-    -   A new asynchronous function, e.g., `fetchChatResponse(userQuery, conversationHistory, menuContext)` will be added.
+    -   A new asynchronous function, e.g., `sendMessageToGroq(userQuery, conversationHistory, menuContext)` will be added.
     -   This function will:
-        -   Construct a detailed prompt for the Gemini API, including the user's query, relevant conversation history (for context), and essential information about Little Lemon's menu (to guide responses and item selection).
+        -   Construct a detailed prompt for the Groq-hosted model, including the user's query, relevant conversation history (for context), and essential information about Little Lemon's menu (to guide responses and item selection).
-        -   Send the request to the Gemini API.
+        -   Send the request to the Groq API (`https://api.groq.com/openai/v1/chat/completions`).
         -   Process the response.
 In Phase 1, this will be text.
 In Phase 2, this will include parsing out recommended menu item `id`s.

 ### 2.3 Data